ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/01-restaurant-classes.md

 ### Sides

 Each side should be stored in an appropriately named class in the `starfleetsubs.data.sides` package.
-Each entrée should include an attribute for the following data:
+Each side should include an attribute for the following data:
   * **Price** - a Java `double` or Python `float` value.
 It should have a **getter** method.
   * **Calories** - an `int` value.
 It should have a **getter** method.
   * **Size** - a `Size` value (see below).
 It should have a **getter** and **setter** method.

 Each side class should also override the default string representation method (`toString()` in Java or `__str__()` in Python) and return a string that properly describes the entrée.
 The string should be formatted as "{size} {side name}", such as "Small Data Chips".

 Each side description will include a **Price** and number of **Calories** for each **Size**.
 The sides will have a default size of `Small`.
-Those attributes should be populated appropriately in the constructor for that class, and should be updated if the **Size** attribute changes.
+Those attributes should be populated appropriately in the constructor for the side, and should be updated if the **Size** attribute changes.

 ##### Data Chips (Potato Chips)